gpatkinson/opcode-explained/script/tx_validation.md

 # Transaction Validation

-The Bitcoin validation engine relies on two general types of scripts to validate transactions.
+Bitcoin validation relies on two general types of scripts:
-1. **locking script** (aka witness script)- this is the spending condition placed on an output, a condition that must be met to spend a given UTXO in the future.
+1. **locking script** - the criteria that must be met in order to spend a UTXO
-2. **unlocking script** - script that satisfies the conditions made by the locking script.
+2. **unlocking script** - the script that satisfies the locking script, typically a cryptographic signagure

-To validate a transaction, nodes execute the locking and unlocking scripts together.
-First the unlocking script is executed and if executed without errors, the main stack is copied and locking script is then executed.
-If the end result of these operations is "TRUE", the unlocking script has satisfied the necessary conditions and the UTXO can be spent.
+These script types are used together in transaction validation:

+>Every bitcoin validating node will validate transactions by executing the locking and unlocking scripts together.
+Each input contains an unlocking script and refers to a previously existing UTXO.
+The validation software will copy the unlocking script, retrieve the UTXO referenced by the input, and copy the locking script from that UTXO.
+The unlocking and locking script are then executed in sequence.
+The input is valid if the unlocking script satisfies the locking script conditions ...
+All the inputs are validated independently, as part of the overall validation of the transaction.

+## References

+1. Antonopoulos, Andreas M. [_Mastering Bitcoin: Programming the Open Blockchain_](https://github.com/bitcoinbook/bitcoinbook).
+2nd Ed, O'Reilly, 2017.